 Due to the Silkie’s thick hair, urine and feces can get stuck around their rump.

-It’s a good idea to trim the fur around your guinea pig’s bottom frequently to keep their coat tidy.
+It’s a good idea to trim the fur around your guinea pig’s bottom frequently to keep their silky coat tidy.

 You can get rid of grease gland dirt by giving your pet’s lower body a quick bath with some small animal or guinea pig shampoo.
 If the stain persists, a bit of coconut oil can help remove it.

 How to Care for a Guinea Pig – Silkie

 Caring for a Silkie requires a little more work than short haired breeds, mainly due to Silkie’s long hair.